 (d) without limiting section 33B(4), in making an award give any direction or order that it thinks fit as to the payment of the costs of the arbitration incurred in consequence of the non-compliance.

+Note for this section:

-Note: Subsection (1) is substantially the same as Art 25 of the Model Law.
+Subsection (1) is substantially the same as Art 25 of the Model Law.
 There are no equivalents to the other provisions of the section in the Model Law.

 26. Expert appointed by arbitral tribunal (cf. Model Law Art 26)